 With its rolling hills, sweeping vineyards and charming towns, Loire Valley, France is straight out of a storybook—and no fairytale is complete without a castle.
-With over a dozen impressive chateaus scattered throughout the region, it’s easy to see why castle hopping is one of the main reasons to visit the area.
+With over a dozen impressive chateaus scattered throughout the region, it’s easy to see why castle hopping is one of the main reasons to visit the area which is just a short jaunt from Paris.
 From exquisite gardens to grand architecture and one that you can even canoe under, here are some of the best Loire Valley castles.

 Chateau de Chambord